russelsantos19/100-days-of-code/r1-log.md

 ### R1D51
 I continue to build the clinic profile creation page today and I learned more on #vuetify and how to make a modal component.

+### R1D52
+I code a little today and finished the clinic-profile creation component.
+Tomorrow, I plan to put some overlay effect to it.

+### R1D53
+I've finally put overlay to my components.
+How I long to do this.
+I learned about: transition tag in vue, transition property in CSS, linear-gradient color, customizing scrollbar, etc.